powercap/raplcap/README.md

 ## Prerequisites

+First, you must be using an Intel processor that supports RAPL.
+Currently only Linux systems are supported.

 This project depends on:

-* [msr-safe](https://github.com/LLNL/msr-safe) - optional runtime dependency for the `msr` and `libmsr` implementations (both will fall back on the standard `msr` kernel module).
-* [powercap](https://github.com/powercap/powercap) - required to compile and run the `powercap` implementation.
+* [powercap](https://github.com/powercap/powercap) - backend required to compile and run the `powercap` implementation.
-* [libmsr](https://github.com/LLNL/libmsr/) (>= 2.1) - required to compile and run the `libmsr` implementation, most recently tested with release `v0.3.0`.
+* [libmsr](https://github.com/LLNL/libmsr/) (>= 2.1) - backend required to compile and run the `libmsr` implementation, most recently tested with release `v0.3.0`.

-If dependencies are not found, CMake will not attempt to compile the implementations that use them (worst case scenario is that only the `msr` implementation is compiled).
+If dependencies are not found, CMake will not attempt to compile the implementations that use them.
+The worst-case scenario is that only the `msr` implementation is compiled.

+Users are expected to be familiar with basic RAPL capabilities and terminology, like zones (domains) and long/short term power constraints.
+Due to lack of portability in backends and data availability on some systems, the interface does not support discovering processor min/max power caps or thermal design power.
+Users should reference their hardware documentation or other system utilities to discover this information as needed.

 ## Building